What is a KPI Dashboard?

 Key Performance Indicators (KPIs) are the most important business metrics for your particular organization.
 They’re your chief ways of establishing what your business needs to achieve, and measuring whether you’re on track to achieve it.

-A KPI dashboard takes this a step further by bringing all your KPIs together in one place.
+A KPI dashboard brings all your KPIs together in one place for easy comparisons and analysis.
 You can see how you’re performing on each different measurement, side by side.

 Why Would I Need One?

 So far, so straightforward.
 But, of course, no metric operates in isolation.